vckyou/Reforestation/README.md

-## Why did the tomato blush?
-Because it saw the salad dressing.
+## Why are mummys scared of vacation?
+They're afraid to unwind.